My name is Roman Titus. I'm building the future of environment controlled farming.

 While the demand for mushrooms continue to rise, the production is wavering.
 Why?
 Because of the lack of effective production skills.
 It combines the sterile lab work of a scientist and the round-the-clock physical labor of a farmer.
 The operational needs of a mushroom farm is incredibly daunting to would-be farmers.

-There was just a Wall Street Journal article that touched on this very thing.
 Beyond the time commitment, is the sterile environment which mushroom spawn (i.e. early stages of mycelium) needs, as well as their finicky nature that needs tight environmental control for fruiting.
-It doesn't stop there, once you harvest those mushrooms, you have 3-5 days to sell them before they wilt.
+It doesn't stop there, once you harvest those mushrooms, you have 3-5 days to sell them before they get slimy and wilt.
 And these things are delicate, little flowers in shipment.
 Often crushed by their own weight.
-These barriers to entry result in a lack of farmers and a lack of fresh product.
+These, and other, barriers to entry result in a lack of farmers and thus a lack of fresh product.

 There are currently 17,000 active members on the industry's largest online mushroom forum and only 346 registered mushroom farmers in the USA.
 If you spend even a small amount of time reading threads on this forum, you'll discover multitudes of very interested and passionate folks struggling to grow mushrooms.
-And that struggle is largely related to controlling the environment necessary for finicky mushrooms to grow.
+And that struggle is largely related to controlling the environment necessary for mushrooms to grow.

-A small amount of farmers producing more mushrooms is great for the massive operations in Chester County, Pennsylvania who produce 63% of the US’s mushrooms, but it doesn’t bode well for small farmers, diverse selection, quality product, local optionality or affordability of product.
+A decreasing amount of farmers producing most mushrooms is great for the massive operations in Chester County, Pennsylvania who produce 63% of the US’s mushrooms, but it doesn’t bode well for small farmers, diverse selection, quality product, local optionality or affordability of product.

-As we face the unsustainability of animal husbandry for protein, rising cost of synthetic medicines, the clear refusal to acknowledge how we're damaging our climate, the dying of our soil, population migration to urban centers, rising cost of pharmaceuticals and the manufacturing of millions of tons of non-biodegradable materials, the time for humans to invest in this incredible organism is now.
+As we face the refusal to acknowledge how we're damaging our climate, the dying of our soil, population migration to urban centers, rising cost of pharmaceuticals and the manufacturing of millions of tons of non-biodegradable materials, the time for humans to invest in this incredible organism is now.